hashhar/nas/README.md

 ### Directory Purposes

+1.  `/Games/Steam`: Secondary Steam library folder with less played games; network mapped to a PC.
+2.  `/Games/SteamBackup`: Steam library backup.

-1.  `/Media`: Media root for apps like Plex.
+3.  `/Media`: Media root for apps like Plex.
     Each subdirectory here is managed by a *arr app which moves files here from finished downloads from the matching subdirectory in `/Staging/Torrents`.
-2.  `/Media/<category>/_torrents`: .torrent files for each category.
+4.  `/Media/<category>/_torrents`: .torrent files for each category.
     These are manually moved here to make sure we have the sources required to rebuild our media if needed.
-3.  `/Media/YouTube`: Downloaded YouTube channels, playlists or videos.
+5.  `/Media/YouTube`: Downloaded YouTube channels, playlists or videos.
-4.  `/Media/YouTube/_archive`: Archive files created by `youtube-dl`/`yt-dlp`,
-    scripts and `youtube-dl` config files used for a particular download.
+6.  `/Media/YouTube/_archive`: Archive files created by `yt-dlp`, scripts and `yt-dlp` config files used for a particular download.

-5.  `/Personal`: Manually managed personal data folder.
+7.  `/Personal`: Manually managed personal data folder.
-6.  `/Personal/Games/Steam`: Secondary Steam library folder with less played games network mapped to a PC.
-7.  `/Personal/Games/Steam Backup`: Steam library backup created using Steam.
+8.  `/Personal/OneDrive`: A mirror of OneDrive maintained using CloudSync.
-8.  `/Personal/Pictures/Manual`: Manually managed pictures directory.
+9.  `/Personal/Pictures/Manual`: Manually managed pictures directory.
-9.  `/Personal/Pictures/Synced`: Syncthing managed pictures directory.
+10. `/Personal/Pictures/Synced`: Syncthing managed pictures directory.
-10. `/Personal/Software/Automatic`: Software downloaded and kept up to date programmatically.
+11. `/Personal/Software/Automatic`: Software downloaded and kept up to date programmatically.
-11. `/Personal/Software/Manual`: Software downloaded and kept up to date manually.
+12. `/Personal/Software/Manual`: Software downloaded and kept up to date manually.

-12. `/Scratch`: This is a temporary workspace which can be used as needed.
+13. `/Scratch`: This is a temporary workspace which can be used as needed.

-13. `/Staging/Torrents`: Download root for torrent apps.
+14. `/Staging/Torrents`: Download root for torrent apps.
     All torrent downloads get downloaded here into one of the subdirectories based on their category.
 This exactly mirrors the structure in `/Media` so that each of the *arr apps can move finished downloads to `/Media`.
-14. `/Staging/YouTube`: In progress YouTube channel, playlist or video downloads.
+15. `/Staging/YouTube`: In progress YouTube channel, playlist or video downloads.
-15. `/Staging/YouTube/_archive`: Archive files created by
-    `youtube-dl`/`yt-dlp`, scripts and `youtube-dl` config files used for a particular download.
+16. `/Staging/YouTube/_archive`: Archive files created by `yt-dlp`, scripts and `yt-dlp` config files used for a particular download.
-16. `/Staging/_torrents`: .torrent file root for torrent apps.
+17. `/Staging/_torrents`: .torrent file root for torrent apps.
     All .torrent files get placed here into `Completed` once downloaded.
 Any files placed into `Watching` get queued for downloads.

 ## Obtain the PID and GID of Users